Secure CheckoutPersonal information is secured with SSL technology.

 Other sections cover new advances in clean coal technologies for the steel industry, technological advances in conventional by-products, the heat-recovery/non-recovering cokemaking process, and the increasing use of low-quality coals in coking blends.
 Readers will learn how to make more effective use of coal resources, deliver higher productivity, save energy and reduce the environmental impact of their coal utilization.

-- Provides an update on the current state of the art and the ongoing activities within coal conversion processes, with emphasis on emerging technologies for reduction of CO2 and trace elements emissions from coal combustion
+- Provides the current state-of-the-art and ongoing activities within coal conversion processes, with an emphasis on emerging technologies for the reduction of CO2 and trace elements

-- Case studies and examples included throughout the book
+- Include case studies and examples throughout the book

 Researchers in coal/clean coal technology, plant engineers in coal-fired utilities and power plants and steel industries, quality control engineers working with coal and coal blends